-Gastrointestinal stromal tumors (GISTs) may be malignant (cancer) or benign (not cancer).
+Some gastrointestinal stromal tumors (GISTs) grow slowly over time and may never cause a problem for a patient, while others can grow and spread very quickly.
 They are most common in the stomach and small intestine but may be found anywhere in or near the GI tract.
 Some scientists believe that GISTs begin in cells called interstitial cells of Cajal (ICC), in the wall of the GI tract.

 See the PDQ summary about Childhood Gastrointestinal Stromal Tumors Treatment for information on the treatment of GIST in children.

 Genetic factors can increase the risk of having a gastrointestinal stromal tumor.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.

 The genes in cells carry the hereditary information received from a person’s parents.
 The risk of GIST is increased in people who have inherited a mutation (change) in a certain gene.
 In rare cases, GISTs can be found in several members of the same family.